aurbano/aurbano.eu/content/post/2020-02-08-procedural-maps.md

 At [#socialgorithm](https://socialgorithm.org) we recently started working on a new game, let's call it "**Ant Colony**" for now.
 It's a bit like simplified Age of Empires, where you write the code that drives a bunch of ants, and they need to survive and ultimately be the only ones alive in the map.

+We needed to generate map procedurally, which is [nothing](https://www.redblobgames.com/maps/terrain-from-noise/) new [really](https://github.com/Azercoco/3D-Earth-Like-Planet-Procedural-Generator), but it was new to me when I started writing the code for it, so it's been a fun opportunity to learn something new!

+I've seen plenty of noise based terrain generators but unfortunately couldn't find anything where I could quickly test different parameters and ways to use the noise functions, so I decided to build a simple generator with a GUI to control the parameters:

 [Procedural Map Generator](https://aurbano.github.io/procedural-maps/)

 Here are some examples of maps produced using this tool: